Unique freshwater Delta

 Rules and regulations

 To protect its natural beauty and to make sure that everyone can enjoy the Biesbosch, the national park applies a number of rules.
 For example, you can only moor boats at designated jetties, mooring posts and play areas.
 Thinking of camping?
 You can only do so in designated areas.
 Wild camping is not allowed.
 Campfires are not permitted and barbecues must be at least 40 cm above the ground.
 Take waste with you or leave it in one of the waste bins throughout the park.
 The Biesbosch is officially designated as a ‘quiet area’ and we would ask you to respect this at all times.
-In this way, all visitors can get the best enjoyment from the Biesbosch.
+In this way, all visitors can get the best enjoyment from the Biesbosch

-Visitor centres
+Visitor Centres

 The Region